ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/output_content.rst

    :align: center
    :alt: EE2 CP New Template Group

-Name the new template group example.
+Name the new Template Group "example".
 Tick the box for Make the index template in this group your site's home page?

-**Note:** Template Groups are used to group templates.
-The name of the Template Group will also appear as the first segment in your URL.

 Edit the index template to output your Content
 ----------------------------------------------